Growing Pumpkin in Victoria

 Pumpkin seeds need warmth to germinate, so its best to wait until the weather is properly warm to plant them.

-Sow your seeds into mounds about 1 m apart.
+Sow your seeds into mounds about one meter apart.
 Once the plants are up and established, choose the strongest 2 plants and remove the rest.
 Pumpkins are best planted from seed, because they don’t like to have their roots disturbed.

 Pumpkins don’t like to have their roots disturbed, so they’re best planted from seed, directly into the spot where they will grow.
 If you do want to plant seedlings, then take extra care with them so as not to disturb their roots when you plant them out.
 Add a small amount of bonemeal to each hole before planting to help the roots establish and grow strong to support a healthy plant.
 Keep the seedlings well-watered for the first few days while the plants are settling in.